 2. No drive-by photos from vehicles.

-3. Save entrance tickets and sales receipts as proof.
+3. Save entrance tickets and receipts as proof.

-4. If a task has a time requirement (e.g., one hour at a museum) or an implied duration (e.g., watch a play, enjoy a full meal), good-faith compliance is expected.
+4. If a task has a time requirement (e.g., one hour at a museum) or implied duration (e.g., watching a play or enjoying a full meal), good-faith participation is expected.

-5. Cutting time short to “check the box” is considered cheating and may lead to point deductions.
+5. Cutting time short to “check the box” is considered cheating and may result in point deductions.

-1. Keep all receipts, photos, journals (digital or physical) until the next leg begins.
+1. Keep all receipts, photos, and journals (digital or physical) until the next leg begins.

 2. No proof, no points.